william-inf/iceberg/README.md

 # Iceberg

-Iceberg is a simple application that can probe REST endpoints and present selected data on a web page.
+Iceberg is a simple application that can probe endpoints and present selected data on a web page.

 *Note: Under active development and not functional yet.*